RANDCorporation/optic-policy-wheels/readme.md

 ### Description

-This repository contains code used to create policy wheel data visualizations as seen in OPTIC publications, e.g. Pessar, 2021 and Davis, 2024.
+This repository contains code used to create policy wheel data visualizations as seen in OPTIC (Opioid Policy Tools and Information Center) publications, e.g. Pessar, 2021 and Davis, 2024.

 ---